Residential

 3. Pay Fees: In many jurisdictions, a nominal fee is required along with the application.

-4. Verification: The timeline for verification may vary depending on the need for inspection of the property and a check for pending issues or legal complications.
+4. Verification: The timeline for verification may vary depending on inspection requirements and a check for pending issues.

-5. Issuance: A No Objection Certificate or Objection Certificate is issued if all checks are clear.
+5. Issuance: A No Objection Certificate is issued if all checks are clear.
+Learn more about the full property registration process.

 6. Download: Sometimes, a no-objection certificate can be downloaded from the authority's online portal.